 Murphys Day of the Dead, or Dia de Los Muertos is a heartwarming celebration of those we’ve lost.
-We honor this festival’s Mexican roots with traditional music, dancing, ofrendas, Catrina and Catrin costumes and community spirit.
-Join us for the celebration in Murphys Community Park from 11:00 am to 4:00 pm, featuring face painters, Folklorica dancers, Rondalla musicians, and artisan vendors.
-Traditional food and drinks will be available for sale in the park until 4:00 pm while supplies last.
+We honor this festival’s Mexican roots with traditional music, dancing, ofrendas, Catrina and Catrin participants and community spirit.
+Join us for the celebration in Murphys Community Park from 11:00 am to 6:00 pm, featuring face painters, Folklorica dancers, Rondalla musicians, and artisan vendors.
+Traditional food and drinks will be available for sale in the park while supplies last.
 This is a great family friendly event for loved ones of all ages.

-This ancient holiday traces it’s roots back to the indigenous cultures of Mexico, Latin America and Europe but has become inextricably intertwined with the Catholic observance of All Saints Day and All Souls Day over time.
-Although this celebration is associated with the dead, it is traditionally a period full of life, happiness, color, food, family and fun.
-In Mexico, outdoor markets display and sell symbolic items like special breads, pottery, baskets, candles, paper puppets, candy skulls and flowers.
+This ancient holiday traces its roots back to the indigenous cultures of Mexico, Latin America, and Europe but has become inextricably intertwined with the Catholic observance of All Saints Day and All Souls Day over time.
+Although this celebration is associated with the dead, it is traditionally a period full of life, happiness, color, food, family, and fun.
+In Mexico, outdoor markets display and sell symbolic items like special bread, pottery, baskets, candles, paper puppets, candy skulls, and flowers.
 Skeletons are also an important symbol of this day and are displayed hugging, dancing and laughing in shop windows and on street corners.

 The public is welcome to participate in the remembrance of loved ones by contributing items to local altars.
 Please contact individual business owners first, to make sure there is an appropriate space for your item.

 See a video of the highlights from the 2014 Murphys Day of the Dead event.